Savage Avengers: Volume 2

 Doom 2099 recalls the day when Ultron and the Deathloks raided his castle in 2091 and took him prisoner.
 In the present, Doom 2099 is with the Savage Avengers and Jake Gallows as they flee in their Quinjet.
 Doom 2099 states that they have to obtain the Time-Array Gauntlet that brought him to 2099 if they are ever going to defeat Ultron while Deathlok takes out his old web shooters.
 A Deathlok attacks the Quinjet as Doom Supreme teleports off the Quinjet.
 The crash knocks out Cloak as the Savage Avengers are attacked by the Deathloks.
 Doom 2099 returns and attacks some of the Deathloks as Deathlok pulls Jake Gallows out of the rubble.
 Then they are attacked by an Ultimo who states that they are trespassing in Latveria.
 When Ultimo is subdued, Doom 2099 takes them to the abandoned fortress of Tiger Wylde as he states that he left the Time-Array Gauntlet here for safekeeping.
 As Doom 2099 interfaces with the fortress' network, too much neural feedback knocks him down.
 This is because Ultron had arrived first after underestimating Doom 2099 once and he now has possession of the Time-Array Gauntlet.
 Elektra tells Jake to protect Deathlok as she goes on the offensive against Ultron as he impales her.
 Jake Gallows and Deathlok go on the attack and knocks them down.
 Weapon H and Agent Anti-Venom go on the attack as Ultron reduces Agent Anti-Venom to a skeleton and Weapon H to a gray puddle which leaves Dagger devastated.
 As Ultron throws something at Dagger, Cloak takes the hit.
 With the Darkforce unleashed, Dagger merges with the Anti-Venom symbiote as it becomes a conduit for Dagger's incandescent fury.
 Tapping into an Alchemax Tactical Satellite, Ultron attacks Dagger.
-Black Knight then goes on the attack with Bloodwraith only for Ultron to slay him.
+Black Knight then goes on the attack with Bloodwraith only for Ultron to kills him.
 As Jake Gallows and Ultron get to their feet and flee, Ultron retreats to his factory where he has it experimenting on the fallen Savage Avengers members where he turns them into Deathloks to further the Machine Empire's goals.